-484-3 User Interface Design and Development
+484-3 User Interface Design and Development.

 Problems and processes in the design of highly usable systems.
 Understanding stakeholders, requirements, tasks, prototyping, evaluation, guidelines and design process and heuristics.
 Interactive software concepts and implementation considerations.
 A group project is an integral part of this course.

-Prerequisite: CS 306 with a grade of C or better or graduate standing.
+Prerequisite: 306 with a grade of C or better.

-485-3 Computer Graphics
+485-3 Computer Graphics.

 Principles and techniques of computer graphics.
 Interactive graphics software development using a modern graphics standard.
 Topics include: primitives, transforms, clipping, modeling, viewing, rendering, texture, animation and ray tracing.
 A group project is an integral part of this course.

-Prerequisite: CS 306 with a grade of C or better; MATH 150 and 221 are recommended, or graduate standing.
+Prerequisite: 306 with a grade of C or better; Mathematics 150 and 221 are recommended.

-487-3 Software Aspects of Game Development
+487-3 Software Aspects of Game Development.

 This course focuses on software implementation and development aspects of game production including: software process, system architecture, frameworks, entity management and interaction design, game design, production and business issues as well as technical foundations in graphics modeling and rendering, collision detection, physics, artificial intelligence, and multiplayer techniques.

-Prerequisite: CS 330 with a grade of C or better or graduate standing.
+Prerequisite: CS 330 with a grade of C or better.

-490-1 to 6 (1 to 3 per semester) Readings
+490-1 to 6 (1 to 3 per semester) Readings.